Steve Reicher: Career and research

-Stephen Reicher as well as his direct University of Sussex colleague John Drury are both participants in the Sage subcommittee advising on behavioural science during the covid-19 pandemic.
+Stephen Reicher as well as his direct University of Sussex colleague John Drury are both participants in the Sage subcommittee advising on behavioural science during the COVID-19 pandemic.
+He was also a member of the advisory committee to the Scottish Government and convened the behavioural science group of Independent SAGE.

 Crowd psychology theory

 Reicher's work on crowd psychology has challenged the dominant notion of crowd as site of irrationality and deindividuation.
-His social identity model (SIM, 1982, 1984, 1987) of crowd behaviour suggests that people are able to act as one in crowd events not because of 'contagion' or social facilitation but because they share a common social identity.
+His social identity model (SIM, 1982, 1984, 1987) of crowd behaviour suggests that people are able to act as one in crowd events not because of "contagion" or social facilitation but because they share a common social identity.
 This common identity specifies what counts as normative conduct.
-Unlike the 'classic' theories, which tended to presume that collectivity was associated with uncontrolled violence (due to a regression to instinctive drives or a pre-existing 'racial unconscious'), the social identity model explicitly acknowledges variety by suggesting that different identities have different norms – some peaceful, some conflictual – and that, even where crowds are conflictual, the targets will be only those specified by the social identity of the crowd.
+Unlike the "classic" theories, which tended to presume an association between collectivity and uncontrolled violence (due to a regression to instinctive drives or a pre-existing "racial unconscious"), the social identity model explicitly acknowledges variety by suggesting that different identities have different norms – some peaceful, some conflictual – and that, even where crowds are conflictual, the targets will be only those specified by the social identity of the crowd.